 Who Has To File A Tax Return

-How to Determine If You Should File a Tax Return With the IRS
+How to Determine If You Need to File a Tax Return With the IRS

 Are you wondering if you need to file a tax return?
-While most people who earn an income must file a Federal income tax return, that is not true for everyone.
+While most people who earn an income must file a Federal income tax return each year, it is not necessarily true for everyone.

 Depending on your filing status and the amount of income you made during the year, you may not be required by law to file a return with the IRS.
 However, even if you do not have to file, it may still be in your best interest to submit a tax return.

-Determining Whether to File a Federal Income Tax Return
+Do You Need to File a Federal Income Tax Return?

 There are a number of factors that determine whether you need to file a tax return — including your annual income, your age, your marital status, and whether or not you have dependents.
-It is important to make sure that you are exempt from filing so you don’t mistakenly neglect to submit a tax return to the IRS.
+If you don’t want to file a tax return, it is important to make sure that you are exempt from filing so you don’t mistakenly neglect to report your information to the IRS.

 In most cases, you will need to file a return if any of the following are true: